 1. Who we are and how you can contact us

-"We", "us", "our" and “TransUnion” refers to TransUnion International Limited (trading as “TransUnion”), a company registered in England and Wales with company number 3961870.
+"We", "us", "our" and “TransUnion” refers to TransUnion International UK Limited, a company registered in England and Wales with company number 3961870.
 Our trading address and registered office is One Park Lane, Leeds, West Yorkshire LS3 1EP.
 TransUnion operates this website and is a controller of the personal data covered by this privacy notice.
 This means that it is responsible for ensuring that the personal data is used fairly and lawfully.
-With effect from 30 April 2019, TransUnion International Limited’s legal name will be TransUnion International UK Limited.

 You can contact us about issues relating to personal data, including the contents of this notice, by any of the following methods: